-In each of these cases, the court ruled just as we argued in our brief on behalf of a coalition of unions and workers’ rights advocates.
+In each of these cases, the court reached the conclusion urged by our brief on behalf of a coalition of unions and workers’ rights advocates.

-Congress enacted the Worker Adjustment and Retraining Act to require workers to receive 60-days advance notice when they are facing mass layoffs.
+Congress enacted the Worker Adjustment and Retraining Act to require employers to provide 60 days of advance notice before mass layoffs.
 This is an essential protection for workers, families and communities that enables state and local governments to help laid-off employees find new jobs, and gives workers time to retrain, apply for new jobs, and adjust their financial circumstances before losing income.
 However, Congress’s intent to protect workers through the WARN Act has been under attack in the courts.

-Indeed, the promise of democracy includes economic security, especially amid the COVID-19 pandemic, when millions have lost jobs.
-At Democracy Forward, we will continue to fight for teachers, workers, and others who form the backbone of our country in the years to come.
+The promise of democracy includes economic security, especially amid the COVID-19 pandemic, when millions have lost jobs.
+At Democracy Forward, we will continue to fight for workers and their families.

 In March 2020, U.S. Well Services laid off many of its employees without providing any notice.
 Workers brought suit, but a district court accepted the company’s flawed legal position that, because of COVID-19, the “natural disaster” exception to the WARN act applied, thereby relieving U.S. Well Services of its obligation to provide any advance notice.
 The workers appealed the court’s decision to the Fifth Circuit.

 On October 6th, 2021, we filed a brief on behalf of leading unions urging the Fifth Circuit to reject the lower court’s incorrect interpretation of the WARN Act — a reading that undermines Congress’s intent to protect workers.